Party horn

 Modern variations have a plastic mouthpiece to prevent swift degradation from the moisture of the mouth.
 The paper tube often contains a coiled metal or plastic strip that rapidly retracts the horn after it is blown.
-Others have a brightly colored feather attached to the end which vibrates in the outgoing airflow.
+Others have a brightly coloured feather attached to the end which vibrates in the outgoing airflow.
+Party horns are often sold in multi-packs for parties and other celebratory events.

 The world record for the most people blowing party horns at one time was set on November 21, 2009 with 6091 people in Tokyo, Japan.